lw222gu/1dv450-lw222gu-API/README.md

   * `$ rake db:seed`
   * `$ rails s -b 0.0.0.0`

+The application is running at `localhost:4000`

 ## Test the API with Postman
 Add the file Salaries-API.json to Postman to test the API with some predefined requests.

 ## Existing user accounts for laboration 1
-Test the application using the following accounts:
+For logging in to the register application from laboration 1, just use one of the following accounts.

 1. Admin
    * Username: `admin`